 The mugs are then placed on the serving plates with the lime wedges.
 A flaming tablespoon of Kahlua is set on top of each drink.
 Finally, the lime wedge is squeezed onto the flame just before serving, aggravating and then extinguishing the final flame just before consumption.

 It’s a magnificent presentation!
-Check out the videos:

 Spanish coffee is not the only popular liquor-and-caffeine drink.
 Liquor and caffeine go especially well together at ski resorts everywhere.
 After a cold and wet day of skiing, many people crave coffee with a shot of Kahlua.
 Another popular drink is the “hot toddy.”
 There are many variations, but the best one I’ve seen and tasted is a mix of hot black tea, one tablespoon of honey, a wedge of lemon, and a shot of whiskey.

-French liquor is a great way to go for high end caffeine and alcohol mixtures.
-“Blueberry tea” is a pleasant mixture of black tea, and one ounce shots of both Amaretto and Grand Marnier.
+French liquor is a great way to go for high-end caffeine and alcohol mixtures.
+“Blueberry tea” is a pleasant mixture of black tea and one-ounce shots of both Amaretto and Grand Marnier.
 For a more soothing drink, try a mix of chamomile tea and Chartreuse.